arcus/education_modules/demystifying_machine_learning/demystifying_machine_learning.md

 Although supervised and unsupervised machine learning cover a lot of techniques -- especially the more common ones used in research -- there are plenty of machine learning models that fall into neither category.
 One important example is [reinforcement learning](https://en.wikipedia.org/wiki/Reinforcement_learning).
-Learning the distinction between supervised and unsupervised models provides a helpful heuristic for thinking about the goals of machine learning in general, though.

 </div>